 - To improve education in nutrition and obesity research and in the practice and principles of clinical nutrition for medical students, students in allied health professions, housestaff, and practicing physicians.

-- An Energy Balance and Glucose Metabolism Core to provide investigators assistance with measurements of body composition, energy balance and glucose metabolism for research involving rodents, and specialized metabolic imaging capability for human as well as rodent studies.
+- An Energy Balance Core to provide investigators assistance with measurements of body composition, energy balance and glucose metabolism for research involving rodents, and specialized metabolic imaging capability for human as well as rodent studies.

-- An Adipose Tissue and Lipid Biology Core to provide investigators with facilities and assistance for in vivo and in vitro studies of adipose tissue and macrophage biology.
+- An Adipose Tissue and Obesity Core to provide investigators with facilities and assistance for in vivo and in vitro studies of adipose tissue and macrophage biology.

 - An Analytic Core to provide investigators with cost-efficient state-of-the-art nutritional assays, to help with methods development and to support metabolomics research.